Why I angel invest

 After 6 years of operating at high growth startups, I found a new passion in helping founders as an angel investor.

 Hi!
-I’m Andrea, currently product lead for Growth at Amplitude, and I started angel investing in seed-stage consumer and enterprise startups about a year ago.
+I’m Andrea, currently Growth Product Lead at Amplitude, and I started angel investing in pre-seed and seed stage consumer and enterprise startups about a year ago.
 I want to share more about why I became an angel investor and my investment thesis.
 And if this resonates with you, I’d love to hear from anyone who might be interested in partnering or just getting to know each other.

 My journey to angel investing

-Needless to say, I didn’t feel I fit in at Stanford.
-Being a contrarian, the fact that everyone was studying CS and wanted to start a tech startup made me determined not to do it myself.
-But I couldn’t help but exploring entrepreneurial initiatives the moment I arrived on campus as a freshman: I started a bilingual e-magazine focused on sharing the life stories of people working at the frontier of their domains with chapters in 4 universities around the world, and a cohort-based summer education program, Lizard Institute, an incubator for future leaders of China based in Beijing and now also in LA.
+Needless to say, I didn’t feel I fit in at Stanford, when I was one of the few pursuing art history and everyone else was studying CS and exploring careers in tech.
+But I was entrepreneurial in a different way: within a month after I arrived on campus as a freshman, I started a bilingual e-magazine focused on sharing the remarkable narratives of people from all walks of life and quickly established chapters in 4 universities around the world.
+I also co-founded a cohort-based summer incubator, Lizard Institute, to nurture and develop future leaders of China across sectors.

 I have been deep in operating in the last 6 years, and I saw firsthand how difficult and rewarding it is to scale a company from early stage to public.
 At Lime (series A to D), I helped the co-founders craft the story for Series B fundraising, secured the first city contracts, and later on, drove rapid international expansion on the product team.
 At Amplitude, I helped build and scale the product growth team, driving product-led growth from Series D to a direct listing and beyond.

 Over the years, I have developed deep empathy and respect for founders and want to help more going through the entrepreneurial journey.
 They have taken a chance on me in the past, they are some of my best friends, and I want to be there for them since the very beginning.